JeremyLikness/jeremylikness-blog/content/blog/2019-05-16_managing-data-in-the-cloud-/index.md

 aliases:
     - "/managing-data-in-the-cloud-82c5fa0be9d1"
 ---

-#### Learn how to classify and host your data using cloud services.

 Monday, May 13th, 2019 was the date we kicked off the inaugural [.NET South conference](https://dotnetsouth.tech).
 It was also the date I delivered a new talk, “Managing Data in the Cloud.”